thinkerelwin/stock-scout/README.md

 - `npx nyc instrument --compact=false src instrumented` To instrument the application code
 - `npm run cypress` to generate info required for coverage report
-- `npm run cypress-report` to get summary on coverage report
+- `npm run cypress-report` to get a summary of the coverage report

 the full report html will be located in /coverage/Icov-report/index.html